 Our ultimate goal is to reduce the likelihood of participants committing any further traffic offences.

 What does the course involve?

-The one day course comprises of six sessions and covers the topics as outlined below.
+The two-day course comprises six sessions and covers the topics as outlined below.
 Each session is presented by a speaker who has expert knowledge on the subject either through lived or professional experience.
 There is a short assessment task for each session that is to be completed on the day.
 Please advise the course co-ordinator if you have any literacy difficulties and need assistance.

 - Police Involvement